-"I and my Mother were in the dark about what happened to my father, our father that is...for an entire year.
-She filed a missing person report, we checked the hospitals, the morgues.
-Then one day, a detective called my mother and told her that he'd been killed in a plane crash.
-He went on to tell her that a member of his family ensured that he was buried, we use to visit his gravesite together every Sunday, and until she was too weak to do so.
+"I and my Mother were in the dark about what happened to my father, our father that is, for an entire year.
+She filed a missing person report.
+We checked the hospitals, the morgues.
+Then one day, a detective called my mother and told her he'd been killed in a plane crash.
+He told her that a member of his family ensured he was buried.
+We used to visit his gravesite together every Sunday, and until she was too weak to do so.
 We were never told who actually buried him."

 "So, you never knew that our father had another family?

 "I know, I know.
-It sounds crazy...but it's true.
-Somehow, he came from the past, so that you an I...could connect in our present.
+It sounds crazy, but it's true.
+Somehow, he came from the past, so that you and I could connect in our present.
 This is why neither one of you can recall how you both ended up in that alley.
-How neither one of you can recall how the younger version of myself...ended up with your purse.
-It was never about anything outside of you and I connecting, connecting... so that we could discover that we're family."
+How neither one of you can recall how the younger version of myself ended up with your purse.
+It was never about anything outside of you and I connecting, connecting, so that we could discover that we're family."

 "Michael, how is something like this even possible?"

-"I can't begin to explain it.
+"I can't explain it.
 I just believe it to be true.
 I'm glad I found you, Ann."

 "I'm glad as well, Michael."

-Michael took Ann to his home and introduced her to his wife, and...the younger version of himself.
-His wife was utterly overwhelmed by the whole chain of events.
+Michael took Ann to his home and introduced her to his wife, and the younger version of himself.
+The entire chain of events utterly overwhelmed his wife.
 After hours of enjoying one another's company, Michael and the younger version of himself left.
 Young Michael gave Ann and Barbra big hugs before he left them, and told them he looked forward to seeing them again in the future.